rackspace/runway/docs/source/module_configuration/cloudformation.rst

 In Module Directory
 -------------------

-.. important: `Lookups`_ are not supported in this file.
+.. important:: `Lookups`_ are not supported in this file.

 .. code-block:: yaml